sharontao7/TakeFlight/DEVELOPMENT.md

 and Traversal class, we simply added methods for doing both a full BFS of a graph, and partial BFS of a specific graph component to our ShortestPathFinder class.
 We found that this also works much faster than our previous i mplementation.
 We removed the unneeded class files and updated our Makefile accordingly, as well.
 We have finished our RESULTS, README, and finished creating our Powerpoint and script for our final presentation.
-We plan to finish recording it tonight, and Brianna will submit tomorrow after putting finishing edits on it.
+We finished recording it at our meeting tonight, and Brianna will be uploading it to Youtube and submitting it.
+We also ran into a segfault while testing different cases for the landmark path, but fixed it promptly, as well as fixed a minor incorrect print statement.
+We will finish polishing up our code as the final version tonight.